 - A well-paced implementation of effective climate policies, in a globally coordinated effort, limits the negative effects of a net-zero transition.
 Gradual increases in carbon prices, coupled with effective recycling of carbon tax revenues into green investments, limit global output losses to 0.5% in 2030, while effectively reducing emissions. - Rapid and unexpected policy shifts increase the economic costs of transitioning and cause additional financial stress.
 A delayed and abrupt transition generates global output losses of 1.3% and increases the unemployment rate by 1.3pp.
-Default probabilities rise significantly in several sectors, with increases of more than 10pp in the power supply sector, due to its high capital intensity and high debt to capital ratio, which is key for the green transition. - The possible occurrence of a sequence of plausible but extreme weather events in one region causes substantial GDP losses, with effects on the global economy.
+Default probabilities rise significantly in high-polluting sectors, particularly by 35pp in coal and by 12pp in oil sectors, due to higher borrowing costs. - The possible occurrence of a sequence of plausible but extreme weather events in one region causes substantial GDP losses, with effects on the global economy.
 The impacts of these extreme disasters vary across regions, with losses peaking at 12.5% of GDP in Africa.
 Effects of regional disasters affect the global economy through trade and financial linkages.
 Default probabilities rise significantly for high-capital and high-debt sectors, with increases of more than 10pp in the power supply sector. - A steady intensification of climate hazards in some regions, the continued efforts to transition in other parts of the world and shortages in the supply of critical minerals cause lasting economic effects.
 Supply chain bottlenecks, caused by climate disasters in some regions, can generate strong output losses and macroeconomic spillovers: global GDP losses would peak at more than 3%.
 In the regions where green transition efforts continue, they become more costly.